dudik/adblock-rust-server/README.md

 `c https://duckduckgo.com/ pg-index   wedonttrack content_homepage    logo_homepage_link`

 Returns a CSS rule that hides unwanted elements. `<ids>` and `<classes>` are lists of id/class names separated by the tab character `\t`.

+### Reload engine request
+`r`
+Restarts the adblock-rust engine applying any changes made to fiter lists or custom rules.

+### Force update request
+`u`
+Updates every filter list and restarts the engine.